-The South Australian Government has committed $5.2 million to implement the New life for our coastal environment election commitment, including $1 million in funding towards research and development projects to improve management of beaches and protect and enhance our coastal environments.
+The South Australian Government committed $5.2 million to implement the New life for our coastal environment election commitment, including $1 million in funding towards research and development projects to improve management of beaches and protect and enhance our coastal environments.

-The purpose of the Coastal Research and Development Grant Program is to fund research and development demonstration projects that:
+The purpose of the Coastal Research and Development Grant Program was to fund research and development demonstration projects that:

 - Examine risks to coastal assets, infrastructure and communities.